 Visit the hiking trails and picnic sites at historic Butler Park.
-Birmingham Forest Golf Course is a scenic and challenging nine-hole course.
+Enjoy nine holes at Birmingham Forest Golf Course.
 Tee times: 903/683-9518.
-The post office lobby contains a mural painted in 1939 by Bernard Burch Zacheim.
-The paints used were mixed from clay native to the East Texas area.
+See a mural painted in 1939 by Bernard Burch Zacheim in the post office lobby.

-The Old Rusk Penitentiary Building, now the central administration building of present Rusk State Hospital, was formerly the main building of Rusk State Prison, 1878.
-Iron structures, including the dome of State Capitol, were fabricated here by prisoners.
-A historical marker gives details.
+A historical maker gives details about the Old Rusk Penitentiary Building, now the central administration building of present Rusk State Hospital.
 The building is not open to the public.
 Avenue A and U.S. 69. www.dshs.state.tx.us/mhhospitals/RuskSH/RSH_About.shtm.

 Plan your Texas trip then take your Passport with you.

 You are now leaving TravelTex.com.
 You are on your way to an external website.

 Economic Development & Tourism (EDT) provides these links solely for the convenience

 of our visitors and does not endorse, operate or control the external websites.

 EDT cannot be liable for direct or indirect damage to the user resulting from Internet